-- Keeping Children Safe in Education (2023) (KCSIE) Annex A (pages 136-140) and Annex B (pages 141- 163), including Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) - The Revised Prevent duty guidance: for England and Wales ("Prevent") (April 2021) Statutory Guidance - Multi-Agency Guidance on FGM (July 2020) Statutory Guidance - ISSRs 2014 Statutory Regulations - Statutory framework for the early years foundation stage (September 2023) (EYFS) - Working Together to Safeguard Children (July 2018) Statutory Guidance - The Prevent duty: Departmental advice for schools and childcare providers (June 2015) Non-Statutory Guidance - How social media is used to encourage travel to Syria and Iraq briefing note for schools DfE Guidance - What to do if you're worried a child is being abused (March 2015) Non-Statutory Guidance - Disqualification under the Childcare Act 2006 (Updated August 2018) Statutory Guidance - Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019) Statutory Guidance - Safer Recruitment Policy - Whistleblowing Policy - Supervision of Children Policy - Missing Child Policy - Children who are absent from education for prolonged periods and/or repeated occasions Policy - Low-level Concerns Policy - Code of conduct for staff and volunteers - Behaviour management - Mobile phones Policy, including Taking and Storing Images of Children - Online safety - Anti-bullying - Health and Safety - Induction, training, supervision and support.
+- Keeping Children Safe in Education (2024) (KCSIE) Annex A (pages 143-147) and Annex B (pages 148- 169), including Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) - Working Together to Safeguard Children (2023) - Prevent duty guidance: Guidance for specified authorities in England and Wales (2023) - Multi-Agency Guidance on FGM (July 2020) Statutory Guidance - ISSRs 2014 Statutory Regulations - Early years foundation stage statutory framework For group and school-based providers (January 2024) - Prevent duty guidance: Guidance for specified authorities in England and Wales (2023) - DfE Data Protection guidance for schools (DfE, 2024b) - How social media is used to encourage travel to Syria and Iraq briefing note for schools DfE Guidance - What to do if you're worried a child is being abused (March 2015) Non-Statutory Guidance - Disqualification under the Childcare Act 2006 (Updated August 2018) Statutory Guidance - Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019) Statutory Guidance - Safer Recruitment Policy - Whistleblowing Policy - Supervision of Children Policy - Missing Child Policy - Children who are absent from education for prolonged periods and/or repeated occasions Policy - Low-level Concerns Policy - Code of conduct for staff and volunteers - Behaviour management - Mobile and smart technology Policy - Online safety - IT Acceptable use Policy - Anti-bullying - Health and Safety - Induction, training, supervision and support.

-Monitoring and review: This policy is subject to continuous monitoring, refinement and audit by the SLT:
+The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential Monitoring and review: This policy is subject to continuous monitoring, refinement and audit by the SLT:

-- Miss Emma Gowers, Principal/Proprietor, who is the Designated Safeguarding Lead (DSL) for the whole school; - Mrs Jacqui Chitoi, Head of Nursery, who is the DSL for the EYFS inclusive of the nursery. - Miss Joey Haigh, Head of Operations and School SENCO, who is Deputy DSL for the primary school - Miss Vicky Vasiliadis, Senior Children's Manager, is the Deputy DSL for the whole school and nursery.
+- Miss Emma Gowers, Principal/Proprietor. - Mrs Jacqui Chitoi, Head of Nursery, who is the DSL for the EYFS inclusive of the nursery. - Miss Joey Haigh, Head of Operations and School SENCO, who is DSL for the primary school. - Miss Vicky Vasiliadis, Head of Health & Safety and Compliance, who is the Deputy DSL for the whole school and nursery. - Miss Becky Falloon, Deputy Head, who is the Deputy DSL for the primary school.